usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 **Activity instructions**:
 - Purpose: To understand the benefits of agile
-- Expected outcomes: Learners will be able to articulate the benefits of agile and where it could benefit their work
+- Expected outcomes: Learners will be able to articulate the benefits of agile and where it could benefit their work.
 - Materials needed:
     - None
 - Instructions for facilitator:
     - Introduce the activity (what is it and why)
          - Prompt: Think back to a digital service or IT project you were involved in—whether as a contracting officer, program manager, or stakeholder.
 Based on what you now know about agile, what might you have done differently to encourage more adaptability, feedback, or user involvement?
         - Follow-up prompts (for facilitation):
             - What barriers would have made agile adoption difficult?